RandOhm: Mitigating Impedance Side-channel Attacks using Randomized Circuit Configurations: Hardware Multiplexing as MTD

 Although by exploiting the DFX, it is possible to entirely replace a module from one physical slice to another, a simple alternative is to have multiple instances of the same target circuit in distinct slices and choose one randomly to be connected periodically.
 The obvious trade-off here is the area overhead caused by all those additional blocks.
-However, as a simple mitigation for applications that are not strictly resource limited, a real-time target slice multiplexer as depicted in Figure \ref{fig:target_mul} could be considered.
+However, as a simple mitigation, a real-time target slice multiplexer (see Fig.~\ref{fig:target_mul}) could be considered.

-In Figure\ref{fig:target_mul}, with the assumption that the initial target data is securely stored and streamed into the functional block (highlighted with red), an Linear Feedback Shift Register (LFSR) serves as a random selector for existing target shift-register in different physical slices on the FPGA (denoted by blue).
-As shown, once the mechanism is activated, a single shift-register is chosen to load the data where simultaneously other instances are cleared.
+In Fig.~\ref{fig:target_mul}, with the assumption that the initial target data is securely stored and streamed into the functional block (highlighted with red), a linear feedback shift register (LFSR) is securely initialized with a TRNG and serves as a random selector for existing target shift-register in different physical slices on the FPGA (denoted by blue).
+Once the mechanism is activated, a single shift-register is chosen to load the data where other instances are cleared simultaneously.
 Furthermore, it is possible to re-activate the mechanism by including a trigger signal in the design.

-As indicated by similar works, this simple method is very effective against localized fault injection as well as EM side-channel attacks \cite{mentens2008power,hettwer2019securing}.
-In the following section, we will investigate the effectiveness of this particular MTD with regards to impedance analysis.